-Top 5 2nd Quarter Trades of Sh - GuruFocus.com
+Top 5 2nd Quarter Trades of SH - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Sharkey, Howes & Javer reduced their investment in ARCA:IJR by 63,487 shares.
-The trade had a 1.57% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $99.35.
+During the quarter, SHELTON WEALTH MANAGEMENT, LLC bought 17,871 shares of ARCA:XOP for a total holding of 20,090.
+The trade had a 1.81% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $139.65.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Small-Cap ETF has a price-earnings ratio of 11.58 and a price-book ratio of 1.66.
+In terms of valuation, SPDR Oil & Gas Exploration and Production ETF has a price-earnings ratio of 10.93 and a price-book ratio of 1.96.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.